 IDEA Opera Residencies

-IDEA Opera Residencies (Inclusion, Diversity, Equity, and Access) welcome new-to-opera composers and librettists of color living in New York City into the field by providing direct grants, residencies at OPERA America’s National Opera Center, mentorship, and career support.
+IDEA Opera Residencies (Inclusion, Diversity, Equity, and Access) are designed to support creators of Color living in New York City who are new to opera.
+The residency provides direct grants, residencies, mentorship, and career support to artists.

 IDEA Opera Residencies are supported by the Katherine S. and Axel G. Rosin Fund of The Scherman Foundation

-Eligibility: Composers and librettists who identify as African, Latinx, Asian, Arab, and/or Native American, live in New York City, and have United States citizenship, permanent residence, or Deferred Action for Childhood Arrivals status, may apply.
+Eligibility: This program is open to composers and librettists who identify with a racial or ethnic heritage of Black, Latinx, Asian, Pacific Islander, Arab, and/or Native American; live in New York City; and have United States citizenship, permanent residence, or Deferred Action for Childhood Arrivals status.

 How to Apply

-Review the grant guidelines and application worksheets to apply.
-All applications must be submitted through OPERA America’s grants dashboard.
+Review the guidelines and application questions before applying.
+All applications must be submitted through OPERA America’s Grants Dashboard.